-Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 1.
-Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? x 2.
-Conflict with any applicable plan, policy or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gases? x
+Wo ould the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 1.
+Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? //L. x 2.
+Conflict with any applicable plan, policy or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gases? х attributed to GHG emissions, particularly those emissions that result from the human production and use of fossil fuels.